dbindel/logger/README.md

 ## Task management

+Tasks are indexed from the start (first is 0, second is 1, etc.)

  - `t add [DESC]`: Add a task to the task list
  - `t del [ID]`:   Remove a task from the task list
  - `t do [ID]`:    Move a task from the task list to the log

 ## Log management

+Log record IDs are indexed from the end (i.e. the last is 1, second from last is 2, etc.)

  - `t log [DESC]`:  Add a log entry
  - `t done [DESC]`: Update last log entry data and closing time stamp
+ - `t delog [ID]`: Remove a log entry
+ - `t undo [ID]`: Move a log entry to the TODO list
+ - `t addclock [ID]`: Add to the time registered as spend on the task

 ## Log inquiries